sericaia/www/src/pages/blogposts/20170426_untitwebinar-recap-step-into-the-world-of-microservices-with-node-js-led.md

 ---
-title: "Webinar Recap: step into the world of microservices with Node.js"
+title: 'Webinar Recap: step into the world of microservices with Node.js'
-date: "2017-04-26"
+date: '2017-04-26'
 ---

 You've decided to embark on the journey to microservices.
 Cloud 66 and YLD teamed up to create a webinar about how to create microservices with Node.js and develop, test and deploy them.